 Our yearning for a so-called “spiritual life” is actually due to our yearning for a connection to Soul, for we can have very limited concourse with Spirit in this imperfect life.
 But, even though this life is imperfect, Soul holds treasures far beyond our wildest dreams!

-This post has already been read 4334 times!
+This post has been read 4733 times!